aijaz/blog/content/posts/2015/09/2015-09-03-time-to-boycott-the-nfl.markdown

----
 title: "It's time to boycott the NFL"
 date: 2015-09-03 11:30
 comments: false
-Category:
-- Editorial
-tags:
-- sports
-- football
-- cte
-- NFL
-- suicide
 description: "We can watch them literally kill each other for our entertainment.
 Or we can choose not to."
----
+Category: Editorial
+Tags: sports, football, cte, NFL, suicide

 We can watch football players literally kill each other for our entertainment.
 Or we can choose not to.
 It's time to boycott the NFL.